gsabarinath02/ICTS-Amrita-Proctoring_System/docs/self-hosting.md

 $ sudo certbot certificates
 ```

-Check Your MiroTalk SFU instance: https://your.domain.name/
+Check Your AmritaShare SFU instance: https://your.domain.name/

 ---

 ## Update script

-In order to have always Your MiroTalk SFU updated to latest, we going to create a script
+In order to have always Your AmritaShare SFU updated to latest, we going to create a script

 ```bash
 cd